Reapism/sweaj.serialization/README.md

 # sweaj.serialization

-A demonstration of fundamental process in computing **serialization**.
+A demonstration of fundamental process in computing, **serialization**.
 This was made for demonstrating the power of serialization and its uses in everything computing.
 All software, networking, and everything else computing!
 This project was born from making this [youtube video](https://www.youtube.com/watch?v=xjS06yX5mJw).